qtmei/meiware/README.md

-# Meiware - lua multi hack for Garry's Mod
+# Meiware - hack for Garry's Mod

 a little project i've been working on & off for a couple years now. code is optimized and easy to read.
 <br/><br/>